EffectOrientedProgramming/book/Chapters/03_Superpowers.md

   effect0
 ```

-Overriding the `bootstrap` value simulates failures in the following examples.

-In real systems, assuming the "happy path" causes strange unhandled errors.
+In real systems, assuming the "happy path" leaves strange unhandled errors lurking in your code.

-We can also run a scenario that causes failure:
+We override the `bootstrap` value to simulate failures in the following examples.

 ```scala 3 mdoc:runzio
 import zio.*